Sunday, May 01, 2011

 I had a list of objects I needed to observe on this night, and that helped keep up my courage.
 It was when I stopped using the telescope and started wondering what to look at next and began staring up at the sky and contemplating the Universe that I got into trouble.
 Luckily, I had plenty of work to do.
 I was now seriously pursuing the Messier and had finished about a third of its objects easy as rolling off a log.
 Now it was time for the harder stuff, including the subdued little globular star clusters within the Archer’s borders.
 M28, M54, M70, and M69.

 It was a good run.
 The sky turned out to be better than I’d thought it would be at sunset, with a breeze blowing up and chasing the haze off.
 Our backyard was still good and dark, and with the aid of Norton’s I cruised fairly effortlessly from glob to glob as the crickets sang.
 The only one that gave me much trouble was M69.
-It was small in my Kellner at 40x, but I convinced myself I’d seen it, checking it off on my scrolling log.
+It was small in my Kellner at 40x, but I convinced myself I’d seen it, checking it off on my log.
 Four new ones in one night!
 YEEHAW!

 All the Sagittarius globs except M22 in the bag, it was time for a treat.
 Why didn’t I do M22?
 Forty plus years after the fact, I can’t tell you why.
 Was it blocked by a tree or something?
 Did I take too seriously the blurbs written in books and magazines by more northerly situated observers who said M22 was “difficult”?
 I'm not sure I ever looked at M22 from Mama and Daddy’s, and if I didn't, what a shame that was.
 That easily resolved glob would have given me what I longed for, a big ball of stars, way easier than M13 could.